butaca/covid19uy.com/content/_index.en.md

 {{< uruguay >}}
 -->

-With these graphs updated daily with **official information** I show you:
+With these graphs updated daily with **public official information** I show you:

 * Active cases 👈 this is the curve that we have to flatten
 * **Total cases** 😷 and **deaths** 😞